-“Did yours flood too?”, he said with red rimmed eyes and shoulders drooping either from depression or exhaustion – both which are common lately in our community.
+“Did yours flood too?”, he said with red-rimmed eyes and shoulders drooping either from depression or exhaustion – both of which are common lately in our community.

-I never even asked him if his house flooded but I’ve wondered many times if he was one of the lucky ones, the ones now left to deal with guilt that their house didn’t flood , or perhaps he lost everything like so many in our hometown did thanks to Harvey.
+I never even asked him if his house flooded but I’ve wondered many times if he was one of the lucky ones, the ones now left to deal with the guilt that their house didn’t flood, or perhaps he lost everything like so many in our hometown did thanks to Harvey.

 Last week the impossible became the possible nightmare.

 Harvey came to the gulf coast of Texas.
 We bought a ton of dry goods, made ice for days and filled every container with water.
 The city leaders told us not to evacuate.
 The Governor of Texas said to evacuate but the Mayor of Houston and County Judge said he didn’t know what he was talking about and that no one should leave because we could handle it – they were wrong.

 We hunkered down in our houses and easily rode out the first punch from the storm miles away from us in Rockport, TX.
 It seemed to be over and some news stations were saying the storm would head toward Mexico and that Houston dodged a bullet.
 We emerged from our houses unscathed and prepared to go on with life.

 But then the storm turned back toward Houston, continuously dumping huge amounts of water as it moved closer to us at a snail’s pace.
 The weather alerts starting blowing up my phone.
 I counted 52 weather alerts on my phone in one hour.

 As we watched the flooding in south Houston on our TV, in our house with power and running water – we thought we were blessed to miss it all.
 Yes, we were wet and occasionally under tornado warnings but we weren’t flooding.

 The river was a little flooded at a day where we received a year’s worth of rain – in one day – however, it still wasn’t past that line that we thought it would never go past.